Gavi is one of the best Italian white wine produced in Piedmont.

 growing vines as well as in processing grapes into wine.
 Natural Wine is farmed organically or biodynamically

 and no or very small amount of sulfite may be added, and also neither fining nor (tight) filtration

 is used.
 The result is a living wine with distinctive taste, wholesome and rich in naturally occurring

 However there is no legislation bodies or consensus around its exact definition as of writing.

 This name is therefore not certified yet.
 Each wine producer has different ways to create their

-natural wine and there are several "Grower associations" you can find such as:
+natural wine and there are several "Grower associations".